HSLdevcom/helmet-model-system/README.md

 pipenv run pytest tests
 ```

 Remember to give the folder as parameter, otherwise pytest will run all the tests with the dependencies also.
+Also, remember to run `Scripts/import-dev-dependencies.bat` to get the path to Python libraries in `Scripts/pythonlibs`.

+In case you wish to run tests on Visual Studio Code, do either of the following:

+1. Rename `Scripts/.env-win` as `Scripts/.env`, or
+2. Open workspace settings by pressing Ctrl + Shift + P and selecting "Preferences: Open Workspace Settings", and add the line `"python.envFile": "${workspaceFolder}/.env-win"`.

+Now Visual Studio Code should discover all tests.

 ## Running